 The TRA provides an exemption from the corporate alternative minimum tax for small businesses, as defined by the IRS.
 Additionally, the TRA conforms the depreciable life of property for AMT purposes to the depreciable life of such property used for regular corporate income tax purposes.

 The TRA limits certain previously tax-free "spin-off" transactions in which a corporation distributes to its shareholders stock of a controlled corporation.
 Gain is recognized at the corporate level on a spin-off which is part of a plan or series of related transactions in which one or more people acquire 50% or more of the vote or value of stock of either the distributing corporation or the controlled corporation.
 Any such gain is recognized immediately before the distribution equal to the amount which the distributing corporation would have recognized had the stock of the controlled corporation been sold at fair market value on the date of the distribution.

 The application of the unrelated business taxable income rules to S corporation income allocated to an ESOP-shareholder is repealed.
 Thus, employee stock ownership plans may be shareholders of S corporations.
 The law also increases the prohibited transaction excise tax for qualified plans and disqualified pensions from 10% to 15%.
 Further, the TRA requires wider diversification by 401(k) plans and investment of elective deferrals in stock of the 401(k) employer.

 Subject to certain limited exceptions, the TRA limits the net operating loss (NOL) carryback period to two years rather than the three years permitted under prior law and extends the NOL carryforward period from 15 years to 20 years.

-Tax law can be very confusing.
-Mistakes can cost an enormous amount of money, or put you on the wrong side of a regulation.
-Contact a local tax attorney for a free initial case review to discuss your concerns and learn how they can help you protect yourself and your earnings.
+Tax law can be very confusing and mistakes can cost an enormous amount of money or put you on the wrong side of a regulation.
+Contact a local tax attorney to discuss your concerns and learn how an attorney can help you protect yourself and your earnings.